NikkiOfTheValley/MimosaOS/CONTRIBUTING.md

 ### Folder Structure (Bootloader)

 The bootloader must be contained within 1 top level directory named "bootloader", with a "bootloader.c" in said directory.
-All headers must be in a 2nd level directory named "includes", with no other folder structure strictly required within "includes", although you can add directories for organization purposes.
+All header must be in a 2nd level directory named "includes", with no other folder structure strictly required within "includes", although you can add directories for organization purposes.